FROM

 They

-took me and their mom out for lunch or dinner whenever they can.
+took me and their mom out for lunch or dinner whenever they could.
 We went to

 They spend money as if there is more where it came from.
 They hide the bills

-from us because they knew; the price will make me frown.
+from us because they knew the price would make me frown.

 It is no joke to send 4 children to private

 schools.
-I bought for them the best education that I can afford.
+I bought them the best education that I can afford.
 When they were

 We were driving back from a leisure trip to